Crossing a border can be a long and stressful event…

 5. Khan e Lari

-There are several old houses in the old town of Yazd.
+There are several old houses in the old town.
 Honestly, they were not as impressive as the houses in Kashan.
 I visited the Khan e Lari and the only interesting thing I saw was a white room with old pictures of smoking ladies.
 If you did not visit the traditional homes in Kashan it might be worth the entrance fee, otherwise you will not miss much.
-Chances are, that your traditional hostel is more beatiful.
+Chances are, that your traditional hostel is more beautiful.

 6. Alexander Prison

-Alexander Prison is busy with tourgroups and I am not sure why.
-It is not at all sure this building was built by Alexander the Great.
+Alexander Prison is busy with tourgroups and I don’t know why.
+It is not at all sure this building was built by Alexander the Great and there is nothing special to see inside.
 The courtyard in front of it is a nice place to sit and watch people tough.
 It is in the midst of the old town so you will likely pass by anyway.

 7. Visiting Ab Anbars & The water museum